HeyYouWhoMe/BroadcastViewer/README.md

 * Automatically relay real-time flight data that you receive on your Drone Pilot handset from your drone, straight into the same event hub, catering for the case that  the drone's own data-channel goes down.

+* Visualise how you can create independant 'decloupled' applications that can retrieve this information to display this information on a map, or forward it to an FAA UAV DA (Data Aggregator) so that others can view your flight data in real-time.
+We will give you some great pointers here, and eventually create tutorials that give you some out-of-the-box applications that you can use as-is, or modify for your own needs.

 ![](assets/data.png "")

 ## At the completion of this tutorial you will be able to: